-IHME has an exciting opportunity for an early-career professional as an Editorial Coordinator on the Global Burden of Disease team.
+IHME has an exciting opportunity for an Editorial Coordinator on the Global Burden of Disease (GBD) team.
 The primary purpose of this position is to support the development of high-quality peer-reviewed scientific papers for IHME’s Global Burden of Disease work.
 The individual in this position will be responsible for the coordination of the publication process and many of the organizational responsibilities for IHME’s scientific papers, for submission to peer-reviewed publications in order to broaden the quantitative evidence base for health.

 The position is integral to IHME being able to expand the quantitative evidence base in health, especially through dissemination of scientific results in peer-reviewed journals.
 IHME’s credibility relies upon demonstration and dissemination of high-quality science in the international arena.
 Publication in peer-reviewed journals helps establish and maintain that credibility.
 The individual needs to be able to communicate well with researchers from a diversity of disciplines, expertise, and cultural backgrounds, often across time zones around the world and under time-constrained circumstances.

 About the Global Burden of Disease (LBD) Project